aribeiro-cris/pokemon-search-app/README.md

 ## Prerequisites

-1. Refer to https://nodejs.org/en/ to install node.js in your machine.
+1. Refer to https://nodejs.org/en/ to install node.js on your machine.

 2. Clone the repository to your local machine: